luebken/crossplane/docs/getting-started-step-by-step/00-overview.md

 # Overview Getting Started: Step-by-Step

-The following guide provides an easy, step-by-step path for developers and platform engineers to get familiar with Crossplane.
-It complements the current Getting Started guide, which focuses on getting an RDS Instance up and running quickly.
-In this example will use Object Storage as a simple example with quick turn around times.
+The following guide provides an easy, step-by-step path for Developers and Platform Engineers to get familiar with Crossplanes' approach to infrastructure and how it fulfills requirements from both parties.

-In this guide we are going to cover all important aspects of Crossplane: Managed Resources, Provider, ProviderConfigs, Compositions, CompositeResourceDefinitions (XRD), CompositeResources (XR), Claims and Configurations.
+This guide complements the current Getting Started guide, which focuses on getting an RDS Instance up and running quickly.
+This example will use Object Storage as an example with quick turnaround times to try things out.
+We are going to cover all important aspects of Crossplane: Managed Resources, Provider, ProviderConfigs, Compositions, CompositeResourceDefinitions (XRD), CompositeResources (XR), Claims and Configurations.

 Here is an architectural overview: